end2endzone/RapidAssist/INSTALL.md

 The library does not need to be installed on the system (it does not provide an installation package).
 It is deployed using a zip archive which only contains the source code which must be compiled to be used by other applications and libraries.

-The following steps shows how to install the library:
+The following steps show how to install the library:

 1) Download the source code from an existing [tags](http://github.com/end2endzone/RapidAssist/tags) and extract the content to a local directory (for example `c:\projects\RapidAssist` or `~/dev/RapidAssist`).